Today I'm excited to share a new way to earn money on Amazon.

 Doing this research will help you create books that rank and sell on Amazon.

-To get started with your trial, follow this link and select the blue Sign Up button.
+To begin your free trial, follow this link and select the blue Sign Up button.

 After that, you'll be asked to create an account with your email address and password.
 Then you will need to go ahead and give your credit card details.

-But because your'e getting the free 7-day trial, your card won't be charged for one week.
-You can cancel your trial at any time with one click of a button in your Book Bolt dashboard.
+But because your'e getting the free trial, your card won't be charged for 3 days.
+You can cancel your trial at any time with one click of a button in your Book Bolt dashboard if it's not right for you.

 If you never knew that becoming a published author could be this easy, now is your chance to get started!